12 Ways to Assess Your HVAC System

-The vital importance of the ducting system is to ensure it is free and clean of any dust and debris, this is why replacing our air filters is so important.
-If there is a large amount of dust and debris in the ducting system the result will be poor air quality and risk of shortening the lifespan of the air handler.
+The vital importance of the ducting system is to ensure it is free and clean of any dust and debris – which is why replacing our air filters is so important.
+If there is a large amount of dust and debris in the ducting system, the result will be poor air quality and a risk of shortening the lifespan of the air handler.
 If too much dust and debris enters the air handler the result is the evaporator coils will accumulate this dust and debris making the system less efficient and possibly clogging the condensate drainage system which will require unnecessary maintenance and repairs.
 Here are some of the things your Myrtle Beach Home Inspector will look for when determining the integrity of the HVAC duct system.

 There is another very simple method for identifying a contaminated ducting system, and that is simply turning on the heating system sensing a burning smell inside the home from dust and debris burning off the heating elements in the air handling unit.

 The evaporator coil and air handler are the work horse behind the HVAC system.
 This major appliance is constantly providing make-up air flow to all parts of the home.
 This system is made up of a fan blower to distribute air to different parts of the home, and an evaporator coil which is the primary heating or cooling source working in conjunction with the outdoor heat pump and electric heating elements for emergency purposes.

 The primary importance of replacing air filters on a regular basis is not only to protect the ducting system from contamination, but to ensure that contamination does not effect the air handling unit.
 Here are several ways that a Myrtle Beach Home Inspector can locate major concerns within the evaporator coil and air handler system.